justexo-hash/PulseMarket/setups/KAMATERA_SETUP.md

    npm run dev
    ```

 That's it!
-Your PulseMarket app will now connect to your PostgreSQL database on Kamatera.
+Your Polymeme app will now connect to your PostgreSQL database on Kamatera.